voxy-ai/guides/BUSINESS_IMPLEMENTATION_LLM.md

 By following these steps, you'll lay the groundwork for a successful LLM implementation.
 Effective data collection and quality assessment ensure that your autonomous chat agents are well-equipped to provide valuable, human-like interactions, enhancing customer experiences and driving business success.

-### Resource Allocation and Infrastructure Planning {#resource-allocation-and-infrastructure-planning}
+### Resource Allocation and Infrastructure Planning

 Preparing for the implementation of autonomous chat agents powered by Large Language Models (LLMs) requires careful resource allocation and infrastructure planning.
 This guide will walk you through the essential steps to ensure your LLM implementation runs smoothly and efficiently.